Application icon

 If you want to create a database you must enable it via the Create track database and/or the Create album database settings.
 When enabling one of these settings, other settings will be enabled.

 Album and track databases offer a large degree of interoperability with Yate including the ability to display per row artwork.
 These databases have minimum requirements: a File Path column for Track databases and Album and Folder columns for an Album database.
 When a database is standalone the column requirements are eliminated.
 The produced databases have no interoperability with Yate.
-A plist sidecar file is still produced so that font sizes, background colours, etc. can still be changed, however they may be discarded.
+A plist sidecar file is still produced so that font sizes, background colours, etc. can still be changed, however it may be discarded.
 Regardless of the Standalone setting, a Track database always contains one row per track and an Album database contains one row per album.
+When standalone is enabled, the list of export sets displayed on the track/album database Export Set row's associated menus, is modified.

 The Source folder is the root folder to be passed to the batch processor. ie. it contains (directly or in subfolders) the audio files to be processed.